flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-N5232B/Keysight-N5232B.md

 # Create a station to hold the instruments
 station = Station()

-# Connect to the Keysight N5232B Network Analyzer
+# Connect to the Keysight (Agilent) N5232B Network Analyzer
 na = Keysight_P9372A('na', 'TCPIP0::192.168.1.1::inst0::INSTR')
 station.add_component(na)